useflyyer/flyyer-docs/docs/libraries.md

 Dealing with URL serialization is tough, specially if you have complex variables.

-We have some libraries to make this process of creating a Flayyer URL easier for developers.
+We have some libraries to make this process of creating a Flyyer URL easier for developers.

 ```js
 import { FlyyerRender } from "@flyyer/flyyer";